Who Is Orlando Bloom?

 Bloom was linked romantically to actress Kate Bosworth for some time before marrying Victoria's Secret model Miranda Kerr in 2010.
 The couple welcomed son Flynn Christopher the following year, on January 6, 2011.
 On October 24, 2013, it was announced that Bloom and Kerr had separated on good terms and that year were divorced.

-Bloom is currently dating pop singer Katy Perry.
+In February 2019, Bloom became engaged to pop singer Katy Perry.

 Orlando Bloom was born on January 13, 1977, to Sonia and Harry Bloom, in Canterbury, England, where he grew up with his sister Samantha.
 The elder Bloom, who worked to depose South Africa's apartheid system, died when Orlando was four years old, and the future actor wouldn't find out until his teens that his biological father was actually a family colleague, Colin Stone.